Oleksandr Usyk vs. Derek Chisora: Background

 On 17 March, there was already talks about sports events being cancelled around UK due to the COVID-19 pandemic.
 Usyk had not been as active as he wanted to be since his win over Bellew in November 2018.
 Usyk's training camp was in isolation.
 Matchroom Boxing had already cancelled their shows around the world for March and April.
 Hearn confirmed he had contingency plans in place in case any fights were postponed.
 He had back-up dates in lined up for the Summer.
 As the days continued, Hearn admitted it was looking less likely the fight would take place on the original scheduled date.
-On 30 March, the British Boxing Board of Control extended the suspension until he end of May, following the guidelines from government and medical authorities, meaning the fight would be postponed.
+On 30 March, the British Boxing Board of Control extended the suspension until the end of May, following the guidelines from government and medical authorities, meaning the fight would be postponed.
 Hearn hinted the fight could take place in Saudi Arabia, if the country was to exit lockdown before the UK.
 He then said it could take place anywhere outside the UK..
 It was looking likely that boxing events would take place from June 2020, without any spectators.
-Haye told IFL tv the fight needed to take place in front of a crowd.
+Haye told IFL TV the fight needed to take place in front of a crowd.

 A date in October 2020 was being discussed.
 Usyk and Chisora had continued to train for the upcoming fight.
 The fight was pushed back to 31 October 2020 due to the and the venue was moved to The SSE Arena in London.
 According to CBS Sports, Chisora was a +475 betting underdog.
 Usyk was reported to earn a £1.8 million purse.
-For his second heavyweight fight, Usyk weighed 217 ¼ pounds and Chisora weighed 255 ½ pounds, a 38 pound weight advantage.
+For his second heavyweight fight, Usyk weighed 217 ¼ pounds and Chisora weighed 255 ½ pounds, a 38-pound weight advantage.

-The fight
+Fight details

 From the opening bell, Chisora started a fast pace, attempting to close the distance and apply sustained pressure, landing hooks to the body on the inside, and forcing Usyk to be backed up against the ropes, with Usyk boxing at range defensively.
 As the early rounds progressed, Chisora continued to fight aggressively on the front foot, maintaining a high work rate, with Usyk landing clean straight left hands and quick counters on the back foot.
 In the middle rounds, Usyk was able to control the pace, using his superior movement and footwork to lead with solid jabs and land combination punches from angles on the outside, outboxing Chisora and escaping his attacks.
 In the later rounds, Chisora upped his output and remained on the offensive, pressing forward and successfully landing a series of hard right hands and body shots, with Usyk responding with several heavy flurries and scoring stiff blows repeatedly.
-All three judges unanimously scored the fight in favour of Usyk, with scores of 117-112, 115-113 and 115-113.
+All three judges unanimously scored the fight in favour of Usyk, with scores of 117–112, 115-113 and 115–113.
 Compubox showed that Usyk landed 194 of his 674 punches thrown (29%) and Chisora landed 139 of his 625 thrown (22%).
 Chisora did have the edge on power punches, landing 110 compared to 107 from Usyk.